-Up to about only thirty years ago very many people even in a sophisticated first world country such as the UK expected their teeth to last about forty or so years and that they would have to live with, at least partial, if not full dentures, for the last twenty or or thirty years of their lives.
+Up to about only thirty years ago very many people even in a sophisticated first-world country such as the UK expected their teeth to last about forty or so years and that they would have to live with, at least partial, if not full dentures, for the last twenty or thirty years of their lives.

-Occasionally one still hears of horror stories of people, particularly in the poorer parts of the country, having all their teeth electively taken out in youth and replaced with dentures ….. to save them the costs of dental treatment later!
-This sounds pretty barbaric and even, medieval yet it was not an uncommon practice even up to only seventy years ago ….. one’s grand or great grandparents?
+Occasionally one still hears horror stories of people, particularly in the poorer parts of London, having all their teeth electively taken out in youth and replaced with dentures ….. to save them the costs of dental treatment later!
+This sounds pretty barbaric and even, medieval yet it was not an uncommon practice even up to only seventy years ago ….. one’s grand or great-grandparents?

 Today people not only live a couple of decades longer (and hopefully healthier), but the expectation is now to keep teeth for life.

 Many of the young, albeit with certain caveats, grow up with healthy teeth, no or slow no cavities and good dietary and oral hygiene habits.
 They will achieve the goal with both little effort and little expense.

 Their middle-aged parents, are likely to have had a fair amount of dentistry throughout their lives, starting in childhood.
 They may well have most of their own teeth, albeit with a few root canal treatments, lots of fillings, some crown and bridgework and even the odd implant.
 They have their ‘issues’ around dentistry, mainly because for better or worse, they have had so much during their lives).
 Yet they go to the time, effort and not insignificant expense of continuing dental treatment in order to keep their teeth (and in doing so avoid any form of dentures), for the rest of their lives.

 The older generation, those in excess of say eighty years old, are increasingly doing the same (as heir middle aged children) and succeeding …… if they ‘bought into’ the concept early enough.